cchens/Itty-Bitty/README.md

 ### Development

-*Note*: These instructions are generally based on a UNIX-based system.
+*Note*: These instructions were written with a Linux system in mind.
+It should also work on OS X, but has not been tested on Windows.

 #### Prerequisites
 - [Node.js](http://nodejs.org/)